 Cafe Du Monde

 The best beignets in the city are a hot debate.
-People seem equally divided between Morning Call and the infamous Cafe Du Monde.
-Even though Morning Call has better beignets (yes, I said it, ha!), you have to go to Cafe Du Monde at least once.
-It’s a beignet institution.
+Many travel guides will have you believe the best beignets are from the infamous Cafe Du Monde.
+But while Cafe Du Monde is an institution, Morning Call has better beignets by far (yes, I said it, ha!).
 Compared to Morning Call, Cafe Du Monde’s beignets have a fluffier, yet somehow denser texture and the batter is a bit bland.
 However, Cafe Du Monde wins for fast, speedy service and a calm outdoor patio.
 I also liked that they powder your donuts for you, whereas Morning Call serves their beignets naked so you can sprinkle on as much or as little powdered sugar as you want.